-- Learners will investigate key understandings in the Big Bang Theory and the Cosmological Argument.
-Content may include but is not limited to: - o the leading and most widely accepted scientific theory about how the universe began; the principle proposes that the universe began with a small 'singularity', transforming over the next 13.8 billion years to the cosmos of today - o many of the understandings of the big bang theory stem from mathematical theory and models; astronomers support the theory through a phenomenon called the 'cosmic microwave background', an 'echo' of the expansion - o it is open to change and refinement in the future - o does not explain the origin of the 'singularity'; as such questions are raised regarding whether it is a theory of the origins of the universe, or a theory regarding the transformation of the universe
+Content may include but is not limited to:

+- The leading and most widely accepted scientific theory about how the universe began is the big bang theory; the theory proposes that the universe began with a small 'singularity', transforming over the next 13.8 billion years to the cosmos of today - Many of the understandings of the big bang theory stem from mathematical theory and models; astronomers support the theory through a phenomenon called the 'cosmic microwave background', an 'echo' of the expansion - the theory is open to change and refinement in the future - the theory does not explain the origin of the 'singularity'; as such questions are raised regarding whether it is a theory of the origins of the universe, or a theory regarding the transformation of the universe - questions also grapple with the notion of the big bang theory being described as scientific (as the laws of physics could not apply in the 'beginning').
+Does it therefore rely upon a 'leap of faith' to accept the big bang theory? - the emergence of light or cosmic microwave background (CMB); early theorists of CMB include such as Alpher (1948).

+• The Cosmological Argument

-- o questions also grapple with the notion of the Big Bang theory being described as scientific (as the laws of physics could not apply in the 'beginning').
-Does it rely upon a 'leap of faith' to accept the Big Bang theory? - o the emergence of light or Cosmic Microwave Background (CMB); early theorists such as Alpher (1948). - The Cosmological Argument an argument 'type' using a pattern of argumentation; it utilises certain alleged facts about the world (the cosmos) making inferences to the existence of an external agent or being.
-First Cause argues that if the universe exists, there must have been something that first caused it to come into being.
-Otherwise there would be an infinite regress of causes with no beginning - Investigations into the cosmological argument may include 'modal' and 'temporal': - o Modal (associated with possibility): - Contingency argument: contingency distinguishes those things that must exist, or could not have failed to exist, and those that exist contingently (caused by something, not a necessary existence.) - o Temporal (associated with time) cosmological argument or Kalam Argument - distinguished from other cosmological arguments, that there is a point in time in which the universe began to exist.
-If the universe began to exist it must have had a cause.
-As no scientific account can accurately explain its cause, it must therefore have been caused by an agent or being; God.
+The cosmological argument is actually an argument 'type' i.e. the use of a pattern of argumentation; it utilises certain alleged facts about the world (the cosmos) making inferences to the existence of an external agent or being.
+First cause cosmological arguments for instance- argue that if the universe exists, there must have been something that first caused it to come into being.
+Otherwise there would be an infinite regress of causes with no beginning

+Investigations into the cosmological argument may include 'modal' and 'temporal' versions:

+- Modal (associated with possibility): - o e.g. contingency arguments: contingency distinguishes those things that must exist, or could not have failed to exist, and those that exist contingently (caused by something, and thus not a necessary existence.)
+As the universe is contingent it must have been caused by something necessary. - Temporal (associated with time) cosmological arguments e.g. the Kalam argument - o this is distinguished from other cosmological arguments, in that it argues that there must be a point in time in which the universe began to exist, and If the universe began to exist it must have had a cause.
+As no scientific account can accurately explain its cause, it must therefore have been caused by an agent or being and that agent is God.